whaili/slurm-operator/README.md

 ## Overview

-This project contains a [Kubernetes] operator to deploy and manage certain components of [Slurm] clusters.
-This repository implements [custom-controllers] and [custom resource definitions (CRDs)][crds] designed for the lifecycle (creation, upgrade, graceful shutdown) of Slurm clusters.

 [Slurm] and [Kubernetes] are workload managers originally designed for different kinds of workloads.
 In broad strokes: Kubernetes excels at scheduling workloads that typically run for an indefinite amount of time, with potentially vague